Locatalyze

 Narrative layer

 Generates the prose sections only — SWOT, market narrative, risk scenarios, and 3-year projection.
-Financial figures come from the compute engine.
+Financial figures come from the compute engine, not the language model.

 Scoring system